wbandabarragan/computational-physics-1/tutorials/README.md

 # Tutorials for IISEM2024

 Here are the notebooks to use for the tutorials.
-While they do, in a very simple way, solve the problem presented, there are many things to correct and improve.
-Such things will be done in the tutorials.
+While they do, in a very simple way, solve the problem presented, there are many things to correct and improve in almost every single step.
+Doing and discussing such changes will be the main goal of the tutorials.

+It is done in this way to avoid students getting lost while copying the code.